Your inbound marketing strategy is a critical part of your media mix to growing your business online.

 2. Set Goals & KPIs

 Before you create an inbound marketing strategy, you must know why you’re doing it.
 Goal setting helps you measure the ROI of your campaign and determine whether it was successful.
-That’s why you should define your marketing objectives and assign measurable key performance indicators (KPIs) to each goal.
+That’s why you should define your content marketing objectives and assign measurable key performance indicators (KPIs) to each goal.
 Make sure your goals are Specific, Measurable, Attainable, Realistic, and Time-bound (SMART).

 It’s recommended that you evaluate the present status of your business before defining your goals.
 Otherwise, you’ll likely end up setting unrealistic or unattainable goals.
 For instance, if your Facebook page only has 100 likes, you can’t set an objective to get 10,000 in the next month.
 Additionally, each goal must be trackable and measurable.